 Conclude which set of hyperparameters to use.

 What can we conclude from our grid search?
 There certainly seems to be an advantage to using trees with a depth of more than three.
 Of the parameter combinations that we tried, max_depth=9 with 200 trees yields the best average testing score, which you can look up in the DataFrame and find is ROC AUC = 0.776.
-This is the best model we've found so far.
+This is the best model we've found from all of our efforts so far.

 In a real-world scenario, we'd likely do a more thorough search.
 Some good next steps would be to try a larger number of trees and not spend any more time with n_estimators < 200, since we know that we need at least 200 trees to get the best performance.
 You may search a more granular space of max_depth instead of jumping by 3's as we've done here and try a couple of other hyperparameters such as max_features.
-However, for the book, we'll assume that we've done a more thorough search like this and concluded that max_depth=9 and n_estimators=200 is the optimal set of hyperparameters.
+For our purposes however, we’ll assume we’ve found the optimal hyperparameters here and move forward.